mjabhirami/studious-pancake/README.md

 Commit the merge to finalize the process:
 $ git commit

-Step 6: Verify the Merge
+ Verify the Merge
 Check the status to ensure everything is up to date:
 $ git status
 On branch main
 nothing to commit, working tree clean
+# resume
+62c9f34 (Initial commit: Added README, Resume, and CV)